byungikahn/deeplearning_with_zynq/README.md

 # Source Codes

 The source code directory contains major Verilog files.
-The full source code compilable in Vivado is provided as a bundle when you purchase an Arty Z7 board or Pynq board from Neurocoms Co., Ltd. If you need it, please contact the company (amy@neurocoms.com).
+The full project files compilable in Vivado is provided as a bundle when you purchase an Arty Z7 board or Pynq board from Neurocoms Co., Ltd. If you need it, please contact the company (amy@neurocoms.com).

 # Links